zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

 recommended to leave notify_on_state_change disabled if your OpenStack environment is very large.

-#### Network and Router Info Events
+#### Network Events

 The OpenStack Infrastructure ZP pulls neutron events for Networks and Routers.
 However, if Neutron is not configured properly to send those events, they cannot be retrieved.
-If you are missing Info events, checks your OpenStack environment's /etc/neutron/neutron.conf.
+If you are missing events, checks your OpenStack environment's /etc/neutron/neutron.conf.
 It should have the following:

 ```